45 Most Common Types of Spiders in Florida

 The males are much smaller than the females.
 Males measure around 3mm, whereas females measure around 8mm.

 While the markings differ from species to species, they generally have darker colors on their abdomens, legs, and chelicerae.
-Also, with lighter colors for their upper body and cehalothoraxes.
+Also, they should use lighter colors for their upper body and cehalothoraxes.

 16. White-jawed Jumping Spider